Wilfrid Laurier: Political beginnings

 Laurier then practised law in Montreal, though he initially struggled as a lawyer.
 He opened his first practice on October 27, 1864, but closed it within a month.
 He established his second office, but that closed within three months, due to a lack of clients.
 In March 1865, nearly bankrupt, Laurier established his third law firm, partnering with Médéric Lanctot, a lawyer and journalist who staunchly opposed Confederation.
-The two experienced some success, but in late 1866, Laurier was invited by fellow Rouge Antoine-Aimé Dorion to replace his recently deceased brother to became editor and run a newspaper, Le Défricheur.
+The two experienced some success, but in late 1866, Laurier was invited by fellow Rouge Antoine-Aimé Dorion to replace his recently deceased brother to become editor and run a newspaper, Le Défricheur.

+In 1866, Antoine-Aimé Dorion invited Laurier to become an editor for Le Défricheur.

 Laurier moved to Victoriaville and began writing and controlling the newspaper from January 1, 1867.
-Laurier saw this as an opportunity to express his strong anti-Confederation views; in one instance he wrote, "Confederation is the second stage on the road to ‘anglification’ mapped out by Lord Durham...We are being handed over to the English majority...[We must] use whatever influence we have left to demand and obtain a free and separate government."
+Laurier saw this as an opportunity to express his strong anti-Confederation views; in one instance he wrote, "Confederation is the second stage on the road to 'anglification' mapped out by Lord Durham...We are being handed over to the English majority...[We must] use whatever influence we have left to demand and obtain a free and separate government."
 On March 21, Le Défricheur was forced to shut down, as a result of financial issues and opposition from the local clergy.
 On July 1, Confederation was officially proclaimed and recognized, a defeat for Laurier.

 Laurier decided to remain in Victoriaville.
 He slowly became well known across the town with a population of 730, and was even elected mayor not so long after he settled.
 In addition, he established a law practice which spanned for three decades and had four different partners.
 He made some money, but not enough to consider himself wealthy.
 During his period in Victoriaville, Laurier opted to accept Confederation and identify himself as a moderate liberal, as opposed to a radical liberal.

 In 1869, while living in Victoriaville, Laurier was appointed an ensign in the Arthabaskaville Infantry Company.
 He was promoted to lieutenant in 1870, and from May to June was on active service at Saint-Hyacinthe during the second Fenian Raid.
 He continued to serve in the company until 1878, and in 1899 he was awarded the Canada General Service Medal for his service in 1870.